Almost everything: 2016-present

 - Pandit Kishan Maharaj, Benares tabla powerhouse

-—Instruments: short intros and sonic samples
+—Instruments: intros and sonic samples

 - What should I expect from going to a Dhrupad concert?